pradeepreddy19/TetrisAndNLP/README.md

 While researching evaluation functions, we came across the above source from where we implemented the number of gaps, summation of height of every column, difference in adjacent column heights to get the bumps in the board and also the number of lines filled in a board.
 Apart from these, we also implemented our own evaluation function which is a weighted row coverage that assigns a higher score to a board if it has its pieces scattered across rather than all of them being mostly placed on a single row.
 We then take the minimum of this as the best move for the current piece.
 We tried different combinations of the evaluation functions and we set the sign for each by determining whether to maximize it or minimize it.

-We could still only go as high as 17 and the minimum is still 0.
+We could still only go as high as 18 (with just half the board due to the issue of the top half not getting filled) and the minimum is still 0.

 **What could have possibly gone wrong? :-**